Good Works Prepared Beforehand

 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
 Eph.
 2:10 (ESV)

 Typically in the OPC, we spend a lot of time at church and at church functions.
 Praise God for the opportunities we have to worship Him and serve Him within a local congregation!
 But my encouragement to those taking the time to read this would be to not sell yourself short.
 God prepared good works beforehand that we, His people, should walk in them.
 I hope that as you read the tale of my unexpected position as leader of Team Utah, and the fruit it has yielded, you would be encouraged to seek out more ways to live for Christ.

 Short-Term Missions Website:

-Team Utah began in 2015 after I saw a post on the OPC Short Term Missions website for work needed at a church in Magna, Utah.
+Team Utah began in 2015 after I saw a post on the OPC Short-Term Missions website for work needed at Christ OPC in Magna, Utah.
 Back then I had a surplus of time, a shortage of money, and the will to serve God in whatever way I could.
 Having recently been working construction with interior kitchen and bath remodels, the ad caught my eye as it specifically mentioned the need for drywall finishing, something I was becoming more and more experienced in.

 I talked to a few of my elders about the opportunity, and they contacted the OPC Short-Term Missions Coordinator, David Nakhla.
 Soon I received an email back from one of the elders with the direct contact information for Pastor Jason Wallace at Christ OPC in Magna, Utah, and encouragement to coordinate with others who might want to go.
 If I needed any help or had any questions, the elders were behind me all the way.